J2897/TOR_Updater/README.md

 Add the command to Windows Task Scheduler
 -----------------------------------------

-This will run the command depending on how you decide to configure your Windows Task Scheduler.
+This will run the command depending on how you decide to configure Windows Task Scheduler.

+*If you have placed a shortcut in your Startup folder then you do NOT need to add the command to Windows Task Scheduler!*

 1. Open the Windows Task Scheduler: